ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Save Trim</strong></td>
    <td>

-In Rover,a high saves the current steering channel trim, see :ref:`Save Steering Trim <savetrim>` .
+In Rover, a high saves the current steering channel trim, see :ref:`Save Steering Trim <savetrim>`.
 In Copter, it adjusts the vehicle level position using the current roll and pitch stick inputs.
 See details :ref:`here <auto-trim>` .

 .. raw:: html